All Episodes

 So first time caller, I'm very excited.

-Um, my question is what is the likelihood?
+My question is, what is the likelihood?

-So if that Republicans take the House next this next election, what's the likelihood that they'll be able to bring Adam Schiff up on like some kind of expelment charges or something based on what he did with Devin Nunes and the phone records and pulling those records and all the other things that he did in this Congress?
+So if the Republicans take the House this next election, what's the likelihood that they'll be able to bring Adam Schiff up on like some kind of expelment charges or something based on what he did with Devin Nunes and the phone records and pulling those records and all the other things that he did in this Congress?

-The answer is yeah, all of that would happen if the House flips hands.
+The answer is, yeah, all of that would happen if the House flips hands.

 Look, I think it's possible.

-I I don't have a good feel yet.
+I don't have a good feel yet.

 What are the deadlines?

-You know, when is early voting start?
+You know, when does early voting start?

-What about absentee Voting, all of that sort of thing.
+All of that sort of thing.

 You know, of course they can go after Adam Schiff.